45th Reunion

 Northwest Labs Atrium, 52 Oxford St

-Instead of multiple choice, we will ask for some blue book–worthy responses in our HR1981 45th Reunion Survey.
+Instead of multiple choice questions, we asked for some blue book–worthy responses in our HR1981 45th Reunion Survey.
 The answers should be thoughtful, uplifting, and entertaining.
 Join us to hear your classmates' Harvard memories, the highlights of their past 45 years, and what they hope the future brings.

 NOON–2:00 P.M.